Guildford: Business

-The 2011 Financial Times annual list of Top 500 Global Companies listed five major businesses with a significant presence in the town – the list includes Philips Electronics, Ericsson, Colgate-Palmolive, Allianz and Sanofi.
+The 2011 Financial Times annual list of Top 500 Global Companies listed five major businesses with a significant presence in the town; Philips, Ericsson, Colgate-Palmolive, Allianz and Sanofi.

-Media Molecule (acquired by Sony Computer Entertainment in 2010), Lionhead Studios (acquired by Microsoft Game Studios in 2006, closure announced on 7 March 2016), Hello Games, Criterion Games (acquired by Electronic Arts in 2004), Ghost Games UK (founded in 2013 by Electronic Arts), and Bullfrog Productions (acquired by Electronic Arts in 1995, closed in 2001) have helped the town become a centre for video game production.
-The electronic components business, discoverIE Group plc, formerly known as Acal plc, with some 4,400 employees, is based at Surrey Research Park.
+Media Molecule, Lionhead Studios, Hello Games, Criterion Games, Ghost Games and Bullfrog Productions have helped the town become a centre for video game production.
+The electronic components business, discoverIE Group, with some 4,400 employees, is based at Surrey Research Park.

-The bus chassis factory of the Alexander Dennis (established as Dennis Specialist Vehicles) and fire engine bodywork factory John Dennis Coachbuilders are also in the town as well as military vehicle builders Automotive Technik.
-The Surrey Research Park contains a number of world leading companies including satellite manufacturers Surrey Satellite Technology Ltd and BOC, part of The Linde Group the largest provider of industrial, medical and specialist gases in the UK and Ireland.
+Military vehicle builders Automotive Technik have a factory in the town.
+The Surrey Research Park contains a number of world leading companies including satellite manufacturers Surrey Satellite Technology and BOC.

 Public services

 Utilities

 Until the start of the 18th century, residents of Guildford obtained their water from wells or from the Wey.
 In 1701, William Yarnold received a grant from the borough corporation to erect a waterwheel and pumps to raise river water to a reservoir at the foot of Pewley Down.
 A network of pipes, formed from the hollow trunks of elm trees, was installed to distribute water through the town.
 A new well was sunk in the town in 1865, but contamination by sewage resulted in an outbreak of typhoid fever.
 By 1898, the mains water infrastructure in the town was well-developed and included both gas- and coal-powered pumps.
 In 1952, the Guildford Corporation sold the town's water supply infrastructure to the Guildford, Godalming and District Water Board.

-The town sewerage system, including the wastewater treatment works at Bellfields, was constructed between 1889 and 1895.
+The town's sewerage system, including the wastewater treatment works at Bellfields, was constructed between 1889 and 1895.
 The current sewage works date from the 1960s, but will be relocated to a site 1.5 km to the north, as part of the Slyfield Area Regeneration Project.
 The move will release land for up to 1500 new homes.
 The new works are expected to open in 2026.

 The first gasworks in Guildford was opened in 1824 and street lighting was installed in May of that year.
 The construction of a larger facility was authorised by parliament in 1857.
 The gasworks closed in the late 1960s and the area was cleared for the construction of the Bedford Road Sports Centre and the associated car park.
 Since 2000, part of the site has been occupied by the Odeon Cinema complex.